 Follow Government Guidelines

 It’s very important to keep up to date with Government Guidelines.
-We are composing this blog on the 10th of June.
-At the moment only 6 people can gather in gardens.
-However things are changing on a day by day basis.
-The Government are allowing all non essential shops to reopen next week and have even announced Zoos and Safari Parks can reopen.
+As of the 29th of March only 6 people can gather in gardens.
+Things are changing on a day by day basis.
+The Government are allowing all non essential shops to reopen next month.
 If you are planning a party a few weeks in advance things will probably have changed by then.
 Make sure you don’t invite more people than the Government allows.
 You might want to consider only inviting immediate family and very close friends and as the Government allows more people to gather, you can invite more people.
 When clients book us for a Garden Party we do not need to know the amount of people attending when you book in.
 Just let us know nearer the date when everything has been finalised at your end.

 Regardless of Government Guidelines you might want to consider limiting the amount of kids you are inviting to the party.
 This depends on the size of your garden and how many people you can fit in safely.
 If you have a massive garden you could invite more people.
 If you have a smaller garden you will not be able to invite as many.
 Make sure that you have planned where everyone will sit so that you don’t overcrowd your garden.
 Remember it is important that all your guests feel safe when they are at the party.

 If you are wanting more children than Government Guidelines will allow you might want to consider having the parents drop the children off at the party and leave them there.
 Then afterwards they can pick them back up.
 This is a great idea but you will need to ensure that the children are kept safe.
 If your garden is enclosed this is easy to do but if not make sure all gates etc are closed.
 Another idea would be to place a limit of one adult per child.
 Although this sounds harsh it’s a great way to limit numbers of adults.
 Also most parents would understand why you are taking this approach.